.png)

 ISBN 9791281116306

-Wacław Kubacki’s play, The Roman Spring (1955), captures the friendship between Poland’s great poet, Adam Mickiewicz (1798–1855), and America’s first feminist and foreign war correspondent, Margaret Fuller (1810–1850).
+WacÅ‚aw Kubacki’s play, The Roman Spring (1955), captures the friendship between Poland’s great poet, Adam Mickiewicz (1798–1855), and America’s first feminist and foreign war correspondent, Margaret Fuller (1810–1850).
 The setting is Rome, Italy, in the period of Europe’s widespread revolutions known as the Spring of Nations.
 Kubacki’s play, translated for the first time into English, celebrates two prominent intellectuals of the 19th century who became intimate friends.
 It offers a new and rare addition to these writers’ archives.

 Learn about the remarkable life of America’s Margaret Fuller (1810-1850), muse to Ralph Waldo Emerson and inspiration to generations of women through her writing, speaking, and infinite wisdom.
 Listen here for her story.

-New memoir by Gisela Selo.
-Gisela Selo was born on Valentine’s Day, 1924, in Krefeld, Germany.
+A fascinating memoir by Gisela Selo.
+Gisela was born on Valentine’s Day, 1924, in Krefeld, Germany.
 Shortly before the Second World War, she and her Jewish father, a doctor, immigrated to the United States and settled in Findlay, Ohio.
 Gisela’s memoir, The Crack in the Wall, records the adventurous life of a talented woman with dreams of becoming an opera diva.
 After studying at the Juilliard School and embarking on her stage career, Gisela developed a throat condition that put an end to her dreams.
 Several marriages, a second career in the jewelry business, and a passion for writing and painting mark the dynamic and gifted life of the woman whose stories fill the pages of this book.
-Available on Amazon.

 “What a sweet read!
 With swell illustrations!
 Tiger is a cat who thinks he’s a person, and whose people think he must have been a dog in a prior life.
 He lives with an American family in Rome.
 As he learns, we learn— about fleas, manners, secrets, holidays, surviving the vet, the vagaries of air travel, besting a fox… and cross-species love, of course.”